itsani18/depot_backend/README.md

 # depot_backend
-making the depot backend for SIH project'2025 named as Real-Time Public Transport Tracking for Small Cities :
+Making the depot backend for SIH project'2025 named as Real-Time Public Transport Tracking for Small Cities :